sirca/clusterous/docs/manual/02_Quick_start.md

 This should output something resembling the following:

 ```
-balramcluster has 5 instances running, including nat and controller
+mycluster has 5 instances running, including nat and controller
 Uptime:     9 minutes

 Controller